rob-moss/demoapps/smm-ingress/README.md

 kubectl -n smm-custom-meshgateway get svc custom-gw
 ```

-Then you can edit these Rules via the SMM Dashboard, browsing to:
-- Left hand side bar
-- Gateways > custom-gw
-- Routes
-- Click the pencil icon of each hostname rule and update the hostname

-Or

-Edit the virtualservices by hand with the following commands
+Edit the virtualservices and replace the IP address with the IP address of your custom-gw IP, with the following commands:

 ```
 kubectl -n smm-custom-meshgateway edit vs onlineboutique-hostheader kubectl -n smm-custom-meshgateway edit vs guestbook-hostheader